revathy-menon/DS2/README.md

 # DockScore 2.0 (DS2)

 **DockScore 2.0** is a protein–protein docking scoring function that combines an XGBoost ensemble with a Graph Neural Network (GNN) to rank structural decoys of protein complexes.
-It is the computational backend of the [SODAPOP](https://sodapop.example.com) web server.
+It is the main computational backend of the [SODAPOP](https://sodapop.example.com) web server.

 Given a receptor PDB, a ligand PDB, and a set of docked decoy structures (as a ZIP archive of PDB files), DS2 computes per-decoy quality scores and returns a ranked predictions CSV.